lencydev/valorant-triggerbot/README.md

    - Run exe to start the application.

 # Disclaimer
+> [!WARNING]
+> Currently, this application is not detectable by Vanguard. <br /> However, this may change in the future as Riot Games continuously updates their security measures.
 - The author is not responsible for any consequences resulting from the use of this software.
 - Using this application violates the game's terms of service and may result in your account being banned.